 The 2020 SHOT Show: it’ll be a little bigger than its predecessors and bigger yet in 2021.
 That’s what the NSSF (National Shooting Sports Foundation) and various tourism organizations are reporting.
 Will it continue to grow beyond 2021?
-It might if the planned expansion to new [Las Vegas] Strip locations continues.
+It just might, especially if the planned expansion to new [Las Vegas] Strip locations continues.
+Unfortunately we won’t know that until SHOT Show 2022 at the earliest.

 SHOT Show 2020